-Identity Crisis: I say Pinot Gris and you say Pinot Grigio but hold on a minute, it’s not that simple.
-Some folk thinks it’s just "You say tomato, I say tomahto" conversation.
-Technically they’re the same grape, but with different clones, climates and wine making styles it would seem we have two completely different grapes.
+Identity Crisis: I say Pinot Gris, and you say Pinot Grigio but hold on a minute, it’s not that simple.
+Some folk thinks it’s just "You say tomato, I say tomato" conversation.
+Technically they’re the same grape, but with different clones, climates and winemaking styles it would seem we have two completely different grapes.
 The truth is while they are the same grape; it’s also true they’re two different styles.
-So on the next trip to the wine-shop; it's a good idea to keep in mind these differences, so you can make smart shopping and food pairing decisions.
+So on the next trip to the wine-shop; it's a good idea to keep in mind these differences so you can make smart shopping and food pairing decisions.

-Pinot Scoop: I want to help you keep your Pinot's straight, so please take note of this important distinction; Pinot Blanc is not the same as Pinot Gris or Pinot Grigio.
-Pinot Blanc is a further mutation of the Pinot Boir grape and another story by itself, for another time.
+Pinot Scoop: I want to help you keep your Pinot's straight, so please take note of this critical distinction; Pinot Blanc is not the same as Pinot Gris or Pinot Grigio.
+Pinot Blanc is a further mutation of the Pinot Noir grape and another story by itself, for another time.

 Stylistic Differences: What you are going to find across the board is that most if not all the Pinot Grigio wines created in Italy tend to be typically dry [not sweet with low RS] and light, white flowers, almonds a mineral taste to it.
 On the flip side of the coin, [speaking in general terms] Californian variants of Pinot Grigio tend to be richer and lemony or citrusy in flavor, but still have good acid and refreshing minerality.

-What to Pair: These wines are such a great alternative to a California Chardonnay and many are very inexpensive.
+What to Pair: These wines are such a great alternative to a California Chardonnay, and many are very inexpensive.
 You’ll often find Pinot Grigio pairs well with a large variety of light or mild-flavored dishes that are still on the "thick" side of the equation.
-For example; chicken in a rich white-wine sauce, holds its own nicely against richer flavors.
+For example; chicken in a rich white-wine sauce holds its own nicely against more vibrant flavors.
 But for many [myself included], light dishes like Clams, Mussels and Oysters are the perfect pairing partners with Pinot Grigio.

-Conversely, if you find yourself in a spicy situation food wise, just adjust your choice a little and grab yourself some Alsatian Pinot Gris, that RS [residual sugar levels vary] will put the fire out and the acidity will refresh you palate clearing the way like a cleansing rinse, allowing all those brilliant spicy flavors to come through again and again.
+Conversely, if you find yourself in a spicy situation food wise, just adjust your choice a little and grab yourself some Alsatian Pinot Gris, that RS [residual sugar levels vary] will put the fire out.
+While the acidity will refresh your palate clearing the way like a cleansing rinse, allowing all those brilliant spicy flavors to come through again and again.